 sense of where troops came from and what their objectives were.

 Example Itinerary:Day 1 Independent travel to Arras, Pas-de-Calais.
 Welcome, introductions and briefing.
 The tour starts with a drive along some tracks with our first stop at Cabaret Rouge British Cemetery, we then drive the lanes of the Zouave Valley towards Vimy Ridge where you soon become aware of its strategic significance.
 We visit the Canadian National Memorial, Vimy and trenches before moving on to the Zivy and Lichfield craters.
 We make a short stop at the Maison Blanche German Cemetery before heading into Arras to arrive around 17:30.We usually have a table booked for 19:30 at a well-appointed restaurant in the centre of Arras.
-This is optional but gives you chance to relax after your journey and also get to know each other over deliciously, typically French courses in a local restaurant.
-The cost is approximately €35pp including wine.Day 2 Meet at a local supermarket so you can stock up on fuel and provisions for the day before setting out, using many green lanes, to venture to key areas of the battlefield.We start the day with a visit to the Wellington Tunnels and visitor centre before heading south of Arras to visit the last remaining vestiges of the Hindenburg Line.
+This is optional but gives you chance to relax after your journey and also get to know each other over deliciously, typical French courses in a local restaurant.
+The cost is approximately €35pp including wine.Day 2 Meet at a local supermarket so you can stock up on fuel and provisions for the day before setting out, using many green lanes, to venture to key areas of the battlefield.We start the day heading south of Arras to visit the last remaining vestiges of the Hindenburg Line.
 We’ll pass many small ‘battlefield’ cemeteries, where soldiers buried their comrades during or shortly after the battle and at one stop relate a very personal story.
 We continue to Bullecourt, where British and Australians troops attacked.
 We then move north to the Wancourt sector, finishing the day at Vis-en-Artois.Day 3 During the last day of the Tour we cover the Battles of the Scarpe and land over which saw intense fighting as the British armies advanced towards the small town of Monchy-le-Preux that had been fortified by the German armies.
 The British success in taking this key point overlooking the Plain of Douai came at great cost.
 We then head towards our final stop, the Arras Memorial and Faubourg d’Amiens Cemetery where over 37,000 casualties are commemorated.(Non-contractual Tour example, subject to alteration when necessary – All times are local)

 What's not included: